 What Rewards can you think of from stories you love?
 What makes them not-quite-satisfying?
 Let us know in the comments.

-Journal these reflections and post them in the comments below.
-Be sure to leave a constructive reply to someone else’s comment!
+Journal these reflections and post them in the Practice below!